aybora/wbdetr/README.md

 Additionally, as the length of tokens in the T2T module[2] is larger than the normal case (16 × 16) in ViT[3], the MACs and memory usage are huge.
 To address the limitations, in our T2T module[2], we set the channel dimension of the T2T layer small (32 or 64) to reduce MACs, and optionally adopt an efficient Transformer such as Performer [4] layer to reduce memory usage at limited GPU memory.

+Performers[5] are a new class of models and they approximate the Transformers.
+They do so without running into the classic transformer bottleneck which is that, the Attention matrix in the transformer has space and compute requirements that are quadratic in the size of the input, and that limits how much input (text or images) you can feed into the model.
+Performers get around this problem by a technique called Fast Attention Via Positive Orthogonal Random Features (FAVOR+).
+Performers are linear architectures fully compatible with regular Transformers and with strong theoretical guarantees: unbiased or nearly-unbiased estimation of the attention matrix, uniform convergence, and low estimation variance.
+Performers; capable of provably accurate and practical estimation of regular (softmax) full-rank attention, but of only linear space and time complexity and not relying on any priors such as sparsity or low-rankness.
+Performers are the first linear architectures fully compatible (via small amounts of fine-tuning) with regular Transformers.

 ## 2.2.
 Our interpretation